-Jefferson College's Confidential Reporting Source is any licensed mental health therapist contracted to provide counseling services for the student body.
-Additionally, although not confidential to the extent of a counselor, the On-Campus Victim Advocate is another resource a student may speak to about what options and resources are available to them.
-The On-Campus Victim Advocate is exempt from reporting to the Title IX Coordinator; however, they may report non-identifying information to the Clery Officer for crime statistic purposes.
-Both individuals are located on the second floor of the Student Center.
-Students can make an appointment with the licensed mental health therapist by calling 636-481-3215 and with the victim advocate by calling 636-481-3267.
-Students and employees may also contact a medical provider(s) at the Mercy Health virtual clinic by calling 636-543-2290.
+Jefferson College's Confidential Reporting Source is the licensed mental health therapist contracted to provide counseling services for the student body (office located on the second floor of the Student Center, or by calling 636.481.3215 to make an appointment) or medical provider(s) at the Mercy Health on campus clinic located in Viking Woods.
 All other Jefferson College employees are instructed to report matters of sex or gender-based discrimination, harassment, and/or assault to the Title IX Coordinator as soon as they become aware of an incident.